josephg/egwalker-paper/reg-text.typ

 The columns are:

 - _Event type, start position, and run length._ For example, "the first 23 events are insertions at consecutive indexes starting from index 0, the next 10 events are deletions at consecutive indexes starting from index 7," and so on.
 We encode this using a variable-length binary encoding of integers, which represents small numbers in one byte, larger numbers in two bytes, etc.
 - _Inserted content._ An insertion event contains exactly one character (a Unicode scalar value), and a deletion does not.
-We can simply concatenate the UTF-8 encoding of the characters for insertion events in the same order as they appear in the first column.
+We simply concatenate the UTF-8 encoding of the characters for insertion events in the same order as they appear in the first column, and then LZ4-compress this string.
 - _Parents._ By default we assume that every event has exactly one parent, namely its predecessor in the topological sort.
 Any events for which this is not true are listed explicitly, for example: "the first event has zero parents; the 153rd event has two parents, namely events numbers 31 and 152;" and so on.
 - _Event IDs._ Each event is uniquely identified by a pair of a replica ID and a per-replica sequence number.
 This column stores runs of event IDs, for example: "the first 1085 events are from replica $A$, starting with sequence number 0; the next 595 events are from replica $B$, starting with sequence number 0;" and so on.